-- Those seeking a vacation home must meet debt to income ratio requirements of a minimum of 45% or an approved eligible via the automated underwriting system.
+- Those seeking a vacation home must meet debt to income ratio requirements of 50% or an approved eligible via the automated underwriting system

 Financing Requirements On Investment Homes

-- Those mortgage loan borrowers with two or more properties wanting to purchase a third or fourth home, are considered investment home loan borrowers so the investment conventional loan program will apply.
+- Borrowers with two or more properties wanting to purchase a third or fourth home, are considered investment home borrowers

-- Mortgage lenders will also require three months reserves on investment properties financing.
+- Lenders will also require three months reserves on investment properties financing

-- One months reserves is equivalent to one month of principal, interest, taxes, and insurance or commonly called PITI.
-Investment home buyers can also get sellers concessions by the investment home seller.
+- One months reserves is equivalent to one month of principal, interest, taxes, and insurance or commonly called PITI

-- The maximum amount of sellers concessions allowed on investment homes is 2% per Fannie Mae and Freddie Mac mortgage lending guidelines.
+- The maximum amount of sellers concessions allowed on investment homes is 2% per Fannie Mae and Freddie Mac guidelines

 Conventional Loan Requirements After Bankruptcy & Foreclosure